wangxx1412/community/README.md

 - Home data doesn't contain imgurl, can work more on home's page with react-router given home imgurl
 - Styling can be more detailed and more beautiful
 - Can implement pagination or lazy-loading with more time
+- Can do more filter functionality based on home type, area, etc...